Mitochondrion: Cellular proliferation regulation

 The relationship between cellular proliferation and mitochondria has been investigated.
 Tumor cells require ample ATP to synthesize bioactive compounds such as lipids, proteins, and nucleotides for rapid proliferation.
 The majority of ATP in tumor cells is generated via the oxidative phosphorylation pathway (OxPhos).
 Interference with OxPhos cause cell cycle arrest suggesting that mitochondria play a role in cell proliferation.
 Mitochondrial ATP production is also vital for cell division and differentiation in infection in addition to basic functions in the cell including the regulation of cell volume, solute concentration, and cellular architecture.
 ATP levels differ at various stages of the cell cycle suggesting that there is a relationship between the abundance of ATP and the cell's ability to enter a new cell cycle.
 ATP's role in the basic functions of the cell make the cell cycle sensitive to changes in the availability of mitochondrial derived ATP.
 The variation in ATP levels at different stages of the cell cycle support the hypothesis that mitochondria play an important role in cell cycle regulation.
 Although the specific mechanisms between mitochondria and the cell cycle regulation is not well understood, studies have shown that low energy cell cycle checkpoints monitor the energy capability before committing to another round of cell division.

+Programmed cell death and innate immunity

+Programmed cell death (PCD) is crucial for various physiological functions, including organ development and cellular homeostasis.
+It serves as an intrinsic mechanism to prevent malignant transformation and plays a fundamental role in immunity by aiding in antiviral defense, pathogen elimination, inflammation, and immune cell recruitment.

+Mitochondria have long been recognized for their central role in the intrinsic pathway of apoptosis, a form of PCD.
+In recent decades, they have also been identified as a signalling hub for much of the innate immune system.
+The endosymbiotic origin of mitochondria distinguishes them from other cellular components, and the exposure of mitochondrial elements to the cytosol can trigger the same pathways as infection markers.
+These pathways lead to apoptosis, autophagy, or the induction of proinflammatory genes.